 Department of Psychology at Illinois State University

 Shortly after our first meeting, the founding members realized that the school psychology student body was the most diverse it has ever been.
 Although exciting, the committee also found this fact unfortunate.
-Given this information, the founders independently decided to become a self-sustaining student body that would actively pursue the recruitment and retention of students from diverse backgrounds.
-Since the founding of the task force, our group has expanded to represent all graduate programs in the Department of Psychology and has been named the Diversity Task Force of Graduate Students in Psychology.
-All psychology graduate students are invited to join our organization.
-We have also become a Registered Student Organization (RSO) with program faculty member Dr. Adena Meyers as our advisor, which entitles our organization to university funding to support our activities.
-We are strictly a volunteer organization made up of students that are dedicated to our founding cause.
+Given this information, the founders decided to become a self-sustaining student body that would actively pursue the recruitment and retention of students from diverse backgrounds.
+Since the founding of the task force, our group has expanded to represent all graduate programs in the Department of Psychology and was named the Diversity Task Force of Graduate Students in Psychology.
+Psychology graduate students from all sequences and programs are invited to join our organization.
+We have also become a Registered Student Organization (RSO) with Dr. Adena Meyers as our faculty advisor.
+As a RSO, our Task Force receives university funding to support our activities.
+We are strictly a volunteer organization made up of students who are dedicated to the diversification of the field of psychology.

-Meetings are held on Thursdays from 8;30-9;30 p.m. at the Psychological Services Center, 4th floor of Fairchild Hall.
+Meetings are held on TUESDAYS from 8;30-9;30 p.m. at the Psychological Services Center, 4th floor of Fairchild Hall.
 Please use the main building entrance on Dry Grove Street.

 1. Recruitment outreach